naeruru/mimiuchi/README.md

 Use `npm run dev` to run the application.
 It will run an electron version and web version.

 Or you can use `npm run build` to build the application.
 It will create an exe file in `release/`.

+## License
+This project is licensed under GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.